mpc-hc/mpc-hc.org/source/_posts/2012-08-09-source-code-moved-to-github.md

 to move to [Git](http://git-scm.com/) and to [GitHub](https://github.com/mpc-hc/mpc-hc) for hosting the source.

-The SourceForge svn repository isn't updated anymore, but this might change in the future and we might sync it.
+The SourceForge SVN repository isn't updated anymore, but this might change in the future and we might sync it.

 Things are easier now for people who want to contribute.